Maryland · South

 Is Lyme disease common in Worcester County?

-Worcester County reports about 48 Lyme cases per 100,000 people a year (U.S. CDC), the 81st-highest of 1378 counties in the South and the 9th-highest of Maryland's 22 counties.
+Worcester County reports about 48 Lyme cases per 100,000 people a year (U.S. CDC), in the top 14% of U.S. counties for reported Lyme disease (the 10th-highest of Maryland's 24 counties).
 Lyme is the dominant blacklegged-tick disease, so TickZone uses this county rate as the disease baseline behind every town's score.

 All towns in Worcester County